cloudentity/sample-go-mtls-oauth-client/README.md

 ```
 make run
 ```
-After successfully starting the application will print the following logs:
+After successfully starting the application you will see the following console logs:

 ```
 Login endpoint available at: http://localhost:18888/login